Florida Marijuana Possession Laws

 Is Possession of Marijuana Legal in Florida?

 In Florida, marijuana possession without a prescription is a crime.
-Only patients with a physician's recommendation may legally possess up to four ounces of medical cannabis only available at state-licensed dispensaries.
-According to Florida marijuana laws, patients who have herbal marijuana must have any of the qualifying medical conditions.
-Some examples of these diagnoses include cancer, PTSD, multiple sclerosis, and glaucoma.
+Only patients with physicians’ recommendations may legally possess up to 4 ounces of medical cannabis obtained from state-licensed dispensaries.
+According to Florida marijuana laws, patients qualifying for marijuana use must be diagnosed with qualifying medical conditions such as cancer, PTSD, multiple sclerosis, and glaucoma.
 The Florida Department of Health established the Office of Medical Marijuana Use to regulate the state's medical cannabis program.
+Only individuals above 18 years old can possess low-THC or medical cannabis in the state.
+Minors, who are registered medical marijuana patients, may designate adult caregivers to assist in obtaining cannabis.

 How Much Weed Is a Felony in Florida?